Frequently Asked Questions

 - Accessibility errors: The process of repairing PDF files is time consuming and can lead to inconsistent results; Hypertext Markup Language (HTML), the code developers use to create web pages, is far better for accessibility

-- Inaccessible PDF file table formatting: A common error in PDF file formatting is the use of tables.
-If you insert a table in your PDF file that is missing tags, has improperly nested headings, uses color or graphics to convey information, lacks strong color contrast, or contains empty cells, you’ll be asked to reformat it using the U.S. Department of Health and Human Services (HHS) PDF file accessibility checklist
+- Inaccessible PDF file table formatting: A common error in PDF file formatting is the use of tables; If you insert a table in your PDF file that is missing tags, has improperly nested headings, uses color or graphics to convey information, lacks strong color contrast, or contains empty cells, you’ll be asked to reformat it

 - PDF files don’t appear in a database search: Although Google™ might index a PDF file, the database search feature on our website will only display results from the text of this site’s web pages

 - Printing inconsistencies: PDF documents are usually formatted to print vertically, but computer monitors generally have a horizontal orientation; this causes users to scroll more, which can be difficult for those with mobility impairments

 - Slow PDF file downloads: Slow downloads negatively affect user experience and hurt page load speed when the file is embedded; HTML loads quickly

 - Usability problems: The interface between a browser and a PDF file can be inconsistent

 - Editing limitations: If your PDF file contains grammatical errors or doesn’t comply with COA’s in-house style guide, you’ll need to fix your file; however, if we publish your information in HTML, we’ll proofread the text, fix broken links and properly format the content for accessibility